-A few days ago Chris sent me a link to Barry Schwartz’s lecture on TED.
-“Take a look, very provocative” he said.
+A few days ago, Chris sent me a link to Barry Schwartz’s lecture on TED…”Take a look, very provocative” he said.
 And it was.

 Mr. Schwartz, let me tell you my part of the story.

 Some people like limited choices.
 There are still people in Russia who want communism to return.
-Everything was provided for them and they didn’t have to worry about anything.
+Everything was provided for them, and they didn’t have to worry about anything.
 A few days after Stalin’s death on March 5, 1953 (his death was not immediately announced) I came to school and saw my teacher crying at her desk.
 “What’s the matter?”
 I asked.
 “Our Father has died” was the answer.
 “How are we going to live without Him?”.
 Now how is that for a paralysis?

 Close to half of my medical school class left the country for the same reason as so many other countrymen.
 You know why?
 Because of freedom, which brings about more choices.
 Some of them went back, but at least they had a chance to try it.
-It was their decision and they were not limited by restrictions imposed arbitrarily by some other body, government or otherwise.
+It was their decision, and they were not limited by restrictions imposed arbitrarily by some other body, government or otherwise.

-For so many people in this country freedom is just an empty word.
+For so many people in this country, freedom is just an empty word.
 I tell them, as well as I tell my children, go ahead and travel.
 See how the other people are living.
 Then come to this country and see how good we have it here.
 If you still like the other systems, then you can move.
 But then again, you have freedom of choice.

-You touched on relationship between a doctor and a patient.
+You touched on the relationship between a doctor and a patient.
 You said you would rather be told, what to do by your physician.
-When I was still working in Poland, I was a faculty member in medical school there.
+When I was still working in Poland, I was a faculty member in the medical school there.
 Patients there were told what was going to be done to (for?) them.
-When they asked, who is going to do surgery, the answer was “the hospital”.
+When they asked, who was going to do surgery, the answer was “the hospital”.
 And when the diagnosis was cancer, patients were not told.
 How was that for choice?

 But your idea of income redistribution really got to me.
-“Everybody has the same size of stomach, therefore everybody’s needs are the same” and “You pretend, that you are paying us, so we pretend that we are working”.
-I could quote more pearls like this but they are difficult to translate to English.
-My Father was a high power attorney working as an advisor for a big Polish corporation.
+“Everybody has the same size of stomach, therefore everybody’s needs are the same” and “You pretend that you are paying us, so we pretend that we are working”.
+I could quote more pearls like this, but they are difficult to translate to English.
+My Father was a high-power attorney working as an advisor for a big Polish corporation.
 His salary was just the same as a salary of a qualified physical worker.
 How is that for an incentive to study?

-“Inherent vice of capitalism is an unequal share of blessings,
+“The inherent vice of capitalism is an unequal share of blessings,

-Inherent virtue of socialism is an equal share of misery”.
+The inherent virtue of socialism is an equal share of misery”.

-In the history of my country we had our own problems with Winston Churchill, but here he was on the money.
+In the history of my country, we had our own problems with Winston Churchill, but here he was on the money.